Skip to main content

 Areas

-Installing from the Projects area runs the same flow as the CLI: a client picker when more than one is detected, then a mode single-select (enforce / assist / monitor — the equivalent of ironbee install --mode) and, unless you pick monitor, a platform multi-select (pre-checked from the project’s current config — the equivalent of ironbee install --platforms) to choose which cycles to enable, including the same s suggest key.
+Installing from the Projects area runs the same flow as the CLI: a client picker when more than one is detected, then a mode single-select (enforce / assist / monitor — the equivalent of ironbee install --mode; picking enforce adds the same strictness and fix-enforcement sub-pickers, with Esc stepping back) and, unless you pick monitor, a platform multi-select (pre-checked from the project’s current config — the equivalent of ironbee install --platforms) to choose which cycles to enable, including the same s suggest key.
+One difference: a TUI install never runs the devtools prefetch — it tips you to run ironbee devtools prefetch in a terminal instead.

 The breadcrumb at the top always shows the active project.
 In the Projects area you can switch which project is active, and every project-scoped area (Configuration, Platforms, Sessions, Queue) retargets to it, so you can launch in one repo and inspect or edit another without changing directories.